-The Chicago Fed National Activity Index rose to +0.22 in November 2018 from a downwardly revised +0.00 in the previous month.
-It is the highest reading since August, as the contribution from production-related indicators to the CFNAI increased to +0.08 in November (vs –0.09 in October) and from industrial production rose 0.6 percent in November (vs -0.2 in the prior month).
-The contribution from the sales, orders, and inventories category to the CFNAI moved up to +0.09 in November (vs –0.02 in October).
-Meanwhile, employment-related indicators contributed +0.10 to the CFNAI in November, down from +0.15 in October, as total nonfarm payrolls increased by 155,000 in November after rising by 237,000 in the previous month.
-The contribution of the personal consumption and housing category to the CFNAI ticked down to –0.05 in November from –0.04 in October.
-Chicago Fed National Activity Index in the United States averaged 0 from 1967 until 2018, reaching an all time high of 2.77 in September of 1983 and a record low of -5.22 in December of 1974.
+The Chicago Fed National Activity Index fell to -0.43 in January 2019 from a downwardly revised +0.05 in the previous month.
+The contribution from production-related indicators to the CFNAI decreased sharply to -0.45 from +0.08 in December; and the contribution of the personal consumption and housing category remained negative at -0.04, compared to -0.06 in the previous month.
+Meanwhile, the sales, orders, and inventories category made a contribution of +0.02 in January, up slightly from a neutral contribution in December, and the employment-related indicators contributed +0.05, up slightly from +0.02.
+Chicago Fed National Activity Index in the United States averaged 0 from 1967 until 2019, reaching an all time high of 2.77 in September of 1983 and a record low of -5.25 in December of 1974.